AnaghMiglani/SmartGuard/ilf/README.md

 ### Automatically Constructing Truffle Projects

 For evaluation and training purposes, one might want to automatically construct Truffle projects from a large set of contracts.
 To achieve this, one can write a script to automatically produce files required by Truffle projects, following the format in `example/crowdsale`.
-The compressed file `truffle_scripts.tar.gz` contains the scripts we used.
-Those scripts might not run directly but can give you a high level idea how things work.
+The backend now supports creating Truffle projects dynamically via the `/api/save-code` endpoint.

 ## Citing ILF
 ```